Jeziorki: History

-On 24 March 1946, the Pyry Cemetery was opened at Łagiewnicka Street, operated by the Saint Apostles Peter and Paul Church, located in the nearby Pyry.
+On 24 March 1946, the Pyry Cemetery was opened at Łagiewnicka Street, operated by the Sts.
+Apostles Peter and Paul Church, located in the nearby Pyry.

 On 14 May 1951, the area including Jeziorki and Ludwinów was incorporated into the city of Warsaw.

 In 1996, the administrative neighbourhoods of Jeziorki and Etap, were established as two subdivisions of the municipality of Warsaw-Ursynów.
 Both neighbourhoods continued to exist following the restructuring of the municipality into the Ursynów district in 2002.
 Their status was reconfirmed in 2013.
 The neighbourhood of Jeziorki has an area of 816 ha, and encompasses area between Warsaw Metro branch line, and in a line west from its crossing with Karnawał Street, Czempińska Street, Farbiarska Street, Klarnecistów Street, Sarabandy Street, Karczunkowska Street, Puławska Street, and the boundaries of the district of Ursynów.
 The neighbourhood of Etap has an area of 9 ha, and is an enclave surrounded by Jeziorki.
 It is located between Dawidowska Street (also including a building adjusted to its northeastern side), Karczunkowska Street, and the tracks of the railway line no. 8.

 In 1998, the district of Ursynów was subdivided into the areas of the City Information System, with neighbourhoods of Jeziorki and Etap together being encompassed within areas of Jeziorki Północne (North Jeziorki), and Jeziorki Południowe (South Jeziorki).
 They are separated by Baletowa Street.

 Between 2006 and 2010, the Presbyterian Warsaw Korean Church was built at 63D Farbiarska Street.

-Between 2015 and 2023, St. Sophia of Holy Wisdom Church, belonging to the Polish Orthodox denomination, was built at 568 Puławska Street.
-It became the first Orthodox church to be constructed in Warsaw, in over 100 years.
+Between 2015 and 2023, the St. Sophia of Holy Wisdom Church, which belongs to the Polish Orthodox denomination, was built at 568 Puławska Street.
+It became the first Orthodox church to be constructed in Warsaw in over 100 years.

-Overview
+Characteristics

 The St. Sophia of Holy Wisdom Church in 2025.

 Jeziorki is a low-rise single-family residential area with detached and semi-detached houses.
 It also has farmlands.
 The area consists several smaller neighbourhoods, including Dawidy Zwykłe, Dawidy Poduchowne, Karczunek, Ludwinów, Jeziorki Polskie, Nowe Jeziorki, and Zgorzała nad Jeziorem.

 The neighbourhood also includes two railway stations, Warszawa Jeziorki at the corner of Karczunkowska Street and Gogolińska Street, and Warszawa Dawidy at Baletowa Street.
 Both are operated by the Polish State Railways, and are part of the railway line no. 8, between Warsaw West and Kraków Main stations.

 The St. Sophia of Holy Wisdom Church, which belongs to the Polish Orthodox denomination, is placed at 568 Puławska Street.
-Jeziorki also includes Presbyterian Warsaw Korean Church at 63D Farbiarska Street, and the Pyry Cemetery at Łagiewnicka Street, operated by the Saint Apostles Peter and Paul Church in the nearby Pyry.
+Jeziorki also includes Presbyterian Warsaw Korean Church at 63D Farbiarska Street, and the Pyry Cemetery at Łagiewnicka Street, operated by the Sts.
+Apostles Peter and Paul Church in the nearby Pyry.

 Jeziorki Północne also has several ponds, including: Czyste, Kądziołeczka, Krosno, Łużek, Nowe Ługi, Szyja, Wąsal, Zgorzała, as well as two artificial waterways Grabów Canal, and Jeziorki Ditch.